 But based on ordering once every three months, that amounts to be $3 a month.

-I ordered a shave cream with mine, so that is why that was included with my subscription.
+I ordered a shaving cream with mine, so that is why that was included with my subscription.
 But that is totally optional.

-However, each time after that, it will be $24.70 to get eight replacement cartridges and a shave butter.
-You can remove the shave butter to make it less, but it still will be about $16.
+However, each time after that, it will be $24.70 to get eight replacement cartridges and shaving butter.
+You can remove the shave butter to make it less, and it ends up being about $16.

 Dollar Shave Club recommends getting that same amount shipped every 3-4 months.

 Here are a couple pricing scenarios:

 - Eight cartridges and shave butter – $24.70; divided over three months, and this ends up being $8.23 a month

 - Eight cartridges and shave butter – $24.70; divided over four months, and this ends up being $6.18 a month

 - Eight cartridges; no shave butter – $16; divided over three months and this ends up being $5.33 a month

 - Eight cartridges; no shave butter – $16; divided over three months and this ends up being $4 a month